DiegoCaroli/CoreNetwork/README.md

 # CoreNetwork

-**CoreNetwork** is network layer build on URLSesssion without using third part libraries simple and easy.
+**CoreNetwork** is network layer build on URLSesssion without using third part libraries simple and easy to use.

 ## Installation